Prof. Katherine A. Kim (김예린,金藝璘)

 Prof. Katherine A. Kim received the B.S. degree in electrical and computer engineering from Franklin W. Olin College of Engineering, Needham, MA, in 2007.
 She received the M.S. and Ph.D. degrees in electrical and computer engineering from the University of Illinois, Urbana-Champaign, IL, USA, in 2011 and 2014, respectively.
 In 2014, she started as an Assistant Professor of Electrical and Computer Engineering at the Ulsan National Institute of Science and Technology (UNIST), Ulsan, South Korea.
 Since 2019, she has been with National Taiwan University, Taipei, Taiwan, where she is currently a Professor of Electrical Engineering.

-Since 2017, she has served as an Associate Editor for IEEE Transactions on Power Electronics.
+She has served as an Associate Editor for IEEE Transactions on Power Electronics from 2027-2024.
 For IEEE PELS, she served as the Student Membership Chair in 2013-2014, PELS Member-At-Large for 2016-2018, PELS Women in Engineering Chair in 2018-2020, and the PELS Constitution and Bylaws Chair in 2021-2023.
 She is currently the IEEE PELS Vice President of Global Relations for 2024-2025.

 ORCID: 0000-0001-9144-1001